 The COVID-19 pandemic has caused general business disruption worldwide beginning in January 2020.
-The ultimate impact and duration of the COVID-19 pandemic on the global economy and our business are difficult to assess or predict.
+The ultimate impact of the COVID-19 pandemic on the global economy and our business, and the duration of the COVID-19 pandemic, are difficult to assess or predict.
 Actual and potential impacts include:

-- our customer prospects and our existing customers may experience slowdowns in their businesses, which in turn may result in reduced demand for our C3 AI Suite and C3 AI Applications, lengthening of sales cycles, loss of customers, and difficulties in collections; - our employees are working from home significantly more frequently than they have historically, and may be required to work from home even more frequently in the future depending on the impact of current and future variants of the COVID-19 virus, which may result in decreased employee productivity and morale, with increased unwanted employee attrition in addition to the increased risk of a cyberattack; - we continue to incur fixed costs, particularly for real estate, and are deriving reduced or no benefit from those costs; - we may continue to experience disruptions to our growth planning, such as for facilities and international expansion; - we anticipate incurring costs in returning to work from our facilities around the world, including changes to the workplace, such as space planning, food service, and amenities; - we may be subject to legal liability for safe workplace claims; - our critical vendors or third-party partners could go out of business; - in-person marketing events, including industry conferences, have been canceled, and we may continue to experience prolonged delays in our ability to reschedule or conduct in-person marketing events and other sales and marketing activities; and - our marketing, sales, professional services, and support organizations are accustomed to extensive face-to-face customer and partner interactions, and conducting business virtually is unproven.
+- our customer prospects and our existing customers may experience slowdowns in their businesses, which in turn may result in reduced demand for our C3 AI Software, lengthening of sales cycles, loss of customers, and difficulties in collections; - our vendors and suppliers may experience, or may continue to experience, disruptions in their supply chains, which may result in service interruptions or additional operating expenses, and may increase the price at which our vendors and suppliers are willing to sell their products to us; - our employees are working from home significantly more frequently than they have historically, and may be required to work from home even more frequently in the future depending on the impact of current and future variants of the COVID-19 virus, which may result in decreased employee productivity and morale, with increased unwanted employee attrition in addition to the increased risk of a cyberattack; - · we continue to incur fixed costs, particularly for real estate, and are deriving reduced or no benefit from those costs; - · we may continue to experience disruptions to our growth planning, such as for facilities and international expansion; - we continue to incur costs in returning to work from our facilities around the world, including changes to the workplace, such as space planning, food service, and amenities; - · we may be subject to legal liability for safe workplace claims; - our critical vendors or third-party partners could go out of business; - in-person marketing events, including industry conferences, have been canceled, and we may continue to experience prolonged delays in our ability to reschedule or conduct in-person marketing events and other sales and marketing activities; and - our marketing, sales, professional services, and support organizations are accustomed to extensive face-to-face customer and partner interactions, and conducting business virtually is unproven.